LavaLite/docs/roles.md

 ### Config File And Migrations

-Publish the package config file and migrations to your application.
+Publish the package config file to your application.
 Run these commands inside your terminal.

     php artisan vendor:publish --provider="Litepie\Roles\RolesServiceProvider" --tag=config
-    php artisan vendor:publish --provider="Litepie\Roles\RolesServiceProvider" --tag=migrations

 And also run migrations.